BDE 4.14.0 Production release

 #ifdef BSLS_COMPILERFEATURES_SUPPORT_ALIAS_TEMPLATES

-Note that if the current compiler supports alias templates C++11 feature, we can use bsl::enable_if_t alias to the "result" type of bsl::enable_if meta-function, that avoids the ::type suffix and typename prefix in the declaration of the function return type:
+Note that if the current compiler supports alias templates C++11 feature, we can use bsl::enable_if_t alias to the "result" type of bsl::enable_if meta-function, that avoids the ::type suffix and typename prefix in the declaration of the function return type.

-template<class TO, class FROM>
+template<class t_TO, class t_FROM>

 #else

-template<class TO, class FROM>
+template<class t_TO, class t_FROM>

 #endif

-smart_cast(FROM *from)
+smart_cast(t_FROM *from)

 // Return a pointer to the specified 'TO' type if the specified 'from'